Status: Bill 4 received Royal Assent June 28, 2019

 - small business

 This public input will help ensure our action on red tape reduction aligns with the needs of Albertans.
-More details on how to get involved will be announced soon.

 - Cutting red tape for good (May 29, 2019)